 RHS Flower Show Tatton Park, Cheshire, north-west England

 This plant lover’s paradise is hosted at Cheshire’s historic neo-classical country mansion, Tatton Park, featuring stunning show gardens, floral displays, and plenty of green-fingered inspiration.

 23 – 25 July

 This annual celebration of LGBTQ+ life on Tyneside is one of the biggest and most diverse free events in the North East.
-It starts with a Pride march through Newcastle and ends with a day of music, education, fun and celebration.
+Taking place virtually in 2021, expect a day of music, education, fun and celebration.

 Qatar ‘Glorious Goodwood’ Festival, West Sussex, south England

 Enjoy picnics, evening jazz and famous faces alongside flat racing at this small and sophisticated horseracing event held every year at the course owned by the Earl of March on his country estate near Chichester.

 29 July – 1 August